 The Billboard Creative invites you to join us for this exciting experiment in artistic exploration.

-The Billboard Creative (TBC) is a non-profit organization that aims to connect artists with mass audiences.
-In highlighting an international selection of artists and artworks within the Los Angeles community, TBC hopes to broaden the reach of public art, especially for those whom traditional art exhibitions have proven inaccessible.
+The Billboard Creative (TBC) is a non-profit organization that aims to connect emerging and undiscovered artists with mass audiences.
+In highlighting an international selection of artists and artworks on a mass scale on the streets of Los Angeles, TBC hopes to broaden the reach of public art, especially for those whom traditional art exhibitions have proven inaccessible.
 Above all, the core principle is to create a democratic approach to contemporary art.